Esqarrouth/Cool-Quotes/README.md

 | ------------- |:-------------:|
 If a man has not found what he will die for, he isn't fit to live.|Martin Luther King, Jr.
-Whatever the mind of man can conceive and believe, it can achieve.|W. Clement Stone As a programmer, it is your job to put yourself out of business.
-What you do today can be automated tomorrow.|Doug McIlroy Industry does not care.
-They only hire people because it hasn't been automated yet.
-So, don't talk about decency and ethics, we cannot afford it and remain in business.|Zeitgeist
-We will be relentless in our pursuit for perfection.
+Whatever the mind of man can conceive and believe, it can achieve.|W. Clement Stone We will be relentless in our pursuit for perfection.
 We won't ever be perfect - but in the process we will achieve greatness.|Vince Lombard
 AI is regularly cited as the "field I would most like to be in" by scientists in other disciplines.
 A student in physics might reasonably feel that all the good ideas have already been taken by Galileo, Newton, Einstein, and the rest.
 AI, on the other hand, still has openings for several full-time Einsteins and Edisons.|Stuart Russell
 Never argue with idiots.
 Arguing is a waste of time.
 In any argument one person is right and one person is wrong.
 Why would the person who is right waste time with the person who is wrong?
 A stupid person will never be able to understand that they are stupid and wrong, but you make a fool of yourself when you treat stupid people as if they were smart and capable of understanding the truth.
 If they were smart and capable of understanding the truth then you wouldn’t be arguing in the first place.
 Arguing is for children.
 It is unbecoming of a man to be caught acting like a child.|Victor Pride